Trusted by 19,000+ Clinicians

 • You require bed rails (not always found on adjustable beds)

-• Lower to the floor to reduce patient falls risk
+• You need to lower to the floor to reduce patient falls risk

-• Raise bed to carer hip for easier transfers
+• You need to raise bed to carer’s hip height for easier transfers

 Height adjustable bed bases & movable bed rails can aid moving and handling tasks and patient transfers for both the patient and carer.